-Edited by Seighart, Eng, Anonymous, Rafah Perlado and 1 other
+Edited by Seighart, Eng, Rafah Perlado, Lynn

 Japchae is a Korean noodle dish that has a sweet taste.
 Usually it is made up of potato starch or cellophane noodles, thinly sliced vegetables and sesame seeds, along with beef strips.
 It can be flavored with soy sauce, sugar and sesame oil.
 To balance the sweet taste of this recipe, it is best paired up with kimchi, which on the other side has a spicy flavor.